AdobeDocs/experience-manager-64.en/help/assets/video.md

         * Learn more about [Best practices for organizing your digital assets for using processing profiles](organize-assets.md#organize-using-folders).
         * Learn more about [Organizing digital assets](organize-assets.md).

-    * Upload your master videos to the folders.
-You can upload video files that are up to 15 GB each.
+    * Upload your primary source videos to the folders.
 When you add videos to the folder, they are encoded according to the video processing profile that you assigned to the folder.

+        * Dynamic Media supports primarily short-form videos with a maximum length of 30 minutes.
+        * You can upload video files that are up to 15 GB each.
         * [Upload your videos](managing-video-assets.md#uploading-and-previewing-video-assets).
         * Learn more about [Supported input file formats](assets-formats.md#supported-multimedia-formats).